MATH5816 is a Honours and Postgraduate Coursework Mathematics course. See the course overview below.

 Prerequisites: MATH5965 and MATH5975

 Cycle of offering: Each year in Semester 2

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: This recent course handout (pdf) contains information about course objectives, assessment, course materials and the syllabus.

-If you are currently enrolled in MATH5816, you can log into UNSW Blackboard this course.
+If you are currently enrolled in MATH5816, you can log into UNSW Moodle this course.